peekxc/clustertree/README.md

 Number of objects: 100
 ```

 Typical hierarchical clustering structures represent every singleton as a possible cluster, but obviously, not every singleton will be in a disjoint high density cluster.
-One approach to making these modes more apparent is to specify a threshold to to use as a means of 'runt pruning' from:
+One approach to making these modes more apparent is to specify a threshold to to use as a means of 'runt pruning' from [3] above.

-> Stuetzle, Werner.
-"Estimating the cluster tree of a density by analyzing the minimal spanning tree of a sample."
-Journal of classification 20.1 (2003): 025-047.

 This can significantly simplify the tree: